spsforks/QB64-Wiki/_ACCEPTFILEDROP.md

 ## Example(s)

+## Example(s)
-*Example:* Accepting files dragged from a folder and processing the list received sequentially.
+ Accepting files dragged from a folder and processing the list received sequentially.

 ```vb